getgrav/grav-plugin-comments/README.md

 {% endembed %}
 ```

-The comment form will appear to the blog post items.
+The comment form will appear on the blog post items matching the enabled routes.

+To set the enabled routes, create a `user/config/plugins/comments.yaml` file, copy in it the contents of `user/plugins/comments/comments.yaml` and edit the `enable_on_routes` and `disable_on_routes` options according to your needs.

 # Enabling Recaptcha